Precious McKesson

 Precious McKesson is an American political official and political activist.
 As of March 2022 she is the Executive Director of the Nebraska Democratic Party.
-She was formally Biden Administration Political Appointee to the Office of Communications and Outreach in the U.S. Department of Education.
+She was formerly the Biden Administration's appointee to the Office of Communications and Outreach in the U.S. Department of Education.
 She is the former Finance Director for the Nebraska Democratic Party and former political director for the 2020 presidential campaign of Joe Biden in the 2nd District of Nebraska during the 2020 United States presidential election.
 She is the first woman of color in Nebraska to cast an Electoral College ballot, and the first woman in Nebraska to cast an Electoral College ballot for a Democrat.